 Feeling Good Bringing You Back To Now

 I realized that in the midst of doing my morning rituals I’m present because what I’m doing feels so good.
 Although waves of fear come over me and manifest as a clenched chest, heavy shoulders, tightening stomach, sweaty palms etc., my mind is pulled back from indulging in it time and time again.
-In being brought to the present moment, my old habits of emphasizing on the fear and futurizing it are derailed allowing equilibrium to prevail.
+In being brought to the present moment, my old habits of emphasizing on the fear and futurizing it are derailed, giving way for equilibrium to prevail.

 This inner derailing prevents acting out those fears, in essence nipping them in the bud before they creates consequences.